 - Lovingly caring about each other and being ready to sacrifice for each other

-- Being together in relationship with God and talking with Him
+- Talking together with God

 - Sharing the Gospel and making disciples by the power of the Holy Spirit